AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Elasticsearch migration/Migrate data from a user-created Elasticsearch cluster/Use Alibaba Cloud Logstash to migrate data from a user-created Elasticsearch cluster to an Alibaba Cloud Elasticsearch cluster.md

 -   The **Auto Indexing** feature is enabled for the Alibaba Cloud Elasticsearch cluster.

-    For more information, see [Access and configure an Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Access and configure an Elasticsearch cluster.md).
+    For more information, see [Configure the YML file](/intl.en-US/Elasticsearch Instances Management/Elasticsearch cluster configuration/Configure the YML file.md).

 ## Configure a Logstash pipeline